 Example 2

-A student determines how many cups of popcorn each bowl can hold by filling it cup by cup and counts the number of cups.
+A student determines how many cups of popcorn each bowl can hold by filling it cup by cup and counting the number of cups.

 Iterating units of measurement quantifies the measurement of any attribute of an object, usually in terms of non-standard units.
 This strategy is particularly useful in helping students develop their understanding of the attributes length, area, and capacity since the measurement of each attribute is expressed in terms of concrete non-standard objects rather than more abstract standard units such as centimetres and metres.